Airport Systems Planning and Design

 Standard: $2,750

-The course fee includes: course notes, hosted lunch daily (campus rules permitting) and a course dinner on Wednesday evening.
+The course fee includes: course notes, daily lunch and a course dinner on Thursday evening.

 Registration